samdutton/url-parts/README.md

 # URL parts

-View the site, origin, and other parts of a URL.
+View the site, origin, and other parts of a URL: [url-parts.glitch.me](https://url-parts.glitch.me).

 # Comments and suggestions